AM-Nandeesh/Machine-learning-projects/README.md

 - 👋 Hi, I’m @AM-Nandeesh
 - 👀 I’m interested in Coding and DSA
-- 🌱 I’m currently learning Machine learninh
+- 🌱 I’m currently learning Machine learning
 - 📫 How to reach me https://www.linkedin.com/in/a-m-nandeesh-2a8871220

 <!---